Rurouni Kenshin the movie – Review

 Ever the savior, Kenshin with Sagara Sanosuke storms Takeda's mansion.
 Amazingly Sanosuke in this film was portrayed very well by actor Munetaka Aoki.
 Like any Japanese action film, the action comes only at the last part and this was it.
 In the anime version, Kenshin fought a member of the Oniwabansh? who wore long-sleeve with stripes.

 Though in this, the enemy which Kenshin fights in the mansion uses a gun.
 Nevertheless, the real action of the mansion belong to Sanosuke.
 Now this particular fight occurs in the kitchen and somewhere in the middle of the fight, Sanosuke ask for a timeout to have a meal before continuing.
-Serge laughed during this part as it when something like this
+Lyle laughed during this part as it when something like this

 Sanosuke *offers roast chicken* “Want some ?”